You want smart political talk without the meltdowns?

 They also have a VAT tax at 19%, which acts as an additional tariff.

-So the tariff uh on in Germany is almost 30 percent, and then that VAT tax also acts as an export subsidy.
+And then that VAT tax also acts as an export subsidy.

-So if you you take the example of a Cadillac versus a BMW sold as exports, you start off with the BMW, right?
+So if you take the example of a Cadillac versus a BMW sold as exports, you start off with the BMW, right?

-We add back that small tariff, they're selling that beamer of the American people for a little uh you know, in the low 40,000.
+They're selling that beamer to the American people for a little, you know, in the low $40,000, $50,000 car sells in the low 40s.

 We send a Cadillac over there, Sean.